Seattle Progressive Asian American Christian (SPAAC) Community Guidelines

 Speak from your own experiences.
 But acknowledge that your experiences are not absolute.
 Given how unlikely it is that we’re always right, it’s probably beneficial to work on our emotional reactions outside the group setting.

 Avoid making generalizations.

 Don’t make blanket statements about any groups of people.
-This includes LGBTQIA-identities, political parties, religious groups, socioeconomic classes, age ranges, etc. If you’re not sure that something you want to say is factually correct, phrase it as a question.
+This includes LGBTQIA-identities, racial identities, political parties, religious groups, socioeconomic classes, age ranges, etc. If you’re not sure that something you want to say is factually correct, phrase it as a question.